All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Dated 1895.
 Newsboy baseball card of D Foutz (AA 88, 89, NL 90-96), full view at left, detail view at right.
 This portrait of Foutz was taken between 1891 and 1893.
 This date range can be determined by the fact that Brooklyn uniforms before 1891 do not match the uniform shown in this portrait and by the fact that a drawing of this portrait was published in April 1893.
 1891 can be suggested as the most likely date for this portrait by analyzing the uniforms worn by Brooklyn players in an 1894 photo collage, see uniform study below, in which this portrait was included.
 Detail view at right showed distinctive button and button hole overlapping the vertical stroke of the second “O” in “Brooklyn.”
 Newsboy baseball card date from oldcardboard.com.
 Years Foutz with team from baseball-reference.com.

 Dated 1894.
 Two detail views from an 1894 photo collage of Brooklyn player portraits, D Foutz (AA 88, 89, NL 90-96), left, and T Daly (90-01), right.
 See full collage below.
 Both players wore a uniform with the word “Brooklyn” in the same lettering style.
 Note how the button overlapped the second “O” in “Brooklyn.”
 An 1891 date can be suggested for these portraits by analyzing the uniforms in the 1894 photo collage, see uniform study below.
-Note that this portrait of Foutz was also used in the 1895 Newsboy baseball card, see photo A. Years Foutz and Daly with team from baseball-reference.com.
+Note that this portrait of Foutz was also used in the 1895 Newsboy baseball card, see photo above.
+Years Foutz and Daly with team from baseball-reference.com.

 Uniform Study